-1) If you took one class from me and got a B, the letter is unlikely to be helpful to you (unless it is a B in a graduate class).
+1) If you took one class from me and got a B or B+, the letter is unlikely to be helpful to you (unless it is a B in a graduate class).
+Most likely, I will decline to write the letter, although I did once write a letter for a student who got a C. There were some unusual circumstances in that case.

 2) if you got an A or A-, you should still keep in mind that the essence of a good recommendation letter is a concrete comparison with other students.
 I am expected to disclose your percentile ranking in the class and describe the level of hardness of the class.
 Being in the upper 25% in Calc 3 certainly won't hurt you but all alone it is not going to get you into an Ivy League school.
 If you are unsure about your standing in a class, you are welcome to ask me for this information.

-3) Unless I got to know you personally, I will not be able to write much besides this ranking information.
+3) Unless I got to know you personally, I will not be able to write much besides this basic ranking information.
+If you want me to comment on something you achieved, tell me about it.

 4) Remind me about deadlines.